-UK Biobank (UKB) is a medical registry containing vast amounts of medical data from 500.000 participants.
+The UK Biobank (UKB) is a medical registry containing vast amounts of medical data from 500,000 participants.
 Last year, The Hyve collaborated with University College London (UCL) to convert the information into the Observational Medical Outcomes Partnership common data model or OMOP CDM (Read more).
-This article illustrates how we used, adapted and shared back with the community two of the OHDSI tools leveraged in this project with UCL: Usagi - utilized in the preparation phase, and the Data Quality Dashboard (DQD) - for quality assessment, as part of the conversion of the UKB data mapping project.
+This article illustrates how we used, adapted, and shared back with the community two of the OHDSI tools leveraged in this project with UCL: Usagi - utilized in the preparation phase, and the Data Quality Dashboard (DQD) - for quality assessment, as part of the conversion of the UKB data mapping project.

 Open-source contribution to other OHDSI components

-The preparation of the data for the ETL is aimed to understand the data, and produce the syntactic and semantic mappings.
-The former is done with a tool named White Rabbit, which produces a report containing an overview of the source tables with descriptive statistics.
-The syntactic mapping is simply a document describing in detail how the source tables and fields will be translated to the target model ones.
-This document serves as a reference point for the ETL engineers and is created with Rabbit in a Hat.
-The second component, the semantic mapping, consists of translating the codes in the source data to an existing “standard”, agreed to be used as a common (within the OHDSI community) vocabulary.
+The data preparation step before ETL aims to understand the data and produce the syntactic and semantic mappings.
+The former is done with the White Rabbit tool, which produces a report containing an overview of the source tables with descriptive statistics.
+The syntactic mapping is simply a detailed document describing how the source tables and fields will be translated into target model ones.
+This document serves as a reference point for the ETL engineers and is created using the Rabbit in a Hat tool.
+The second component, the semantic mapping, consists of translating the codes in the source data to an existing “standard,” agreed to be used as a common (within the OHDSI community) vocabulary.

-In short, Usagi is a Java application that takes all source concepts and finds suitable equivalent “standard” OMOP concepts.
-The advantage of Usagi is that it searches for similar terms in common vocabularies and classes, and shows a suggested mapping based on a matching score.
+Usagi is a Java application that takes all source concepts and finds suitable equivalent “standard” OMOP concepts.
+The advantage of Usagi is that it searches for similar terms in common vocabularies and classes and shows a suggested mapping based on a matching score.
 The Usagi mappings can then be reviewed by multiple people involved in the project.
 Nevertheless, there might be cases in which the data owner is required to make the final decision based on their expertise.

 Usagi can accelerate the semantic mapping step, but it requires a high level of medical expertise.
 Thus multiple people often need to work with the same file.
 The Hyve added metadata fields to Usagi to enhance this collaborative approach.
-In order to improve the reviewing process of the semantic mappings, we extended the code to keep track of the authors.
-Then the mapping file can be shared between the collaborators whilst easily monitoring the participants who produced each mapping.
+To improve the reviewing process of the semantic mappings, we extended the code to keep track of the authors.
+The mapping files can now be shared between the collaborators while easily monitoring the participants who produced each mapping.

 "A common question is if Usagi can be used as a general vocabulary mapping tool.
-The application was designed to be used with the OMOP CDM vocabularies, which contains over a hundred source terminologies (Athena Standardised vocabularies) like SNOMED, ICD, LOINC and RxNORM.
+The application was designed to be used with the OMOP CDM vocabularies, which contains over a hundred source terminologies (Athena Standardised vocabularies) like SNOMED, ICD, LOINC, and RxNORM.
 However, a user can theoretically index any vocabulary of interest, as long as it is provided in the OMOP format" - Maxim Moinat (Data Engineer, The Hyve).

-Data Quality Dashboard
+Data Quality Dashboard (DQD)